glensk/phonon-lifetimes/README.md

 # phonon-lifetimes.py

-A simple (cluttered) python script to compute phonon power-spectra of cubic cells, corresponding frequencies, and phonon-lifetimes from atomic positions as, e.g., obtain by molecular dynamics.
+A simple (cluttered) python script to compute phonon power-spectra, frequencies and phonon-lifetimes from atomic positions as, e.g., obtain by molecular dynamics (for cubic cells).
 The accompanying paper can be found following the following link https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.123.235501

 __How to get:__